tlamadon/blm-replicate/README.txt

 Overview of the replication package

-The main enty point is inst/main.r.
+The main entry point is inst/main.r.
 It will AUTOMATICALLY run all the necessary steps in the other files in order to reproduce all the results of the paper.
-Note however that this would take a very long time as it will starts some bootstraps procedure.
-The code will generate all figures and tables and put them into folder called tmp by default.
+Note however that this would take a very long time as it will start some bootstrap procedures.
+The code will generate all figures and tables and put them into a folder called tmp .

 We invite resesearchers to read through inst/main.r which has explicit calls for each subsets of the paper.